What area to visit

 Thank you

-If you are looking for alternatives that are family-friendly, with walkable shops and restaurants, and still provide easy access to a driving tour of Los Angeles sights, consider these areas:
+If you are looking for alternatives that are family-friendly, walkable, and convenient for sightseeing, consider these neighborhoods:

 More Los Angeles Travel Questions